sciZer0/newdiscoveries/a/README.md

 * we as civilization will improve our understanding of the Universe and, in general, our thinking.

-## FUNDAMENTAL MISTAKES IN SCIENCE
+## FUNDAMENTAL ERRORS IN SCIENCE

 <i>This part is mostly for experts, so if you are a normal person you might just skip the part</i>

-In order for you to get an idea of how big the whole wrongness of science is, here is a description of just 2 of the fundamental mistakes that I discovered.
+In order for you to get an idea of how big the whole wrongness of science is, here is a description of just 2 of the fundamental errors that I discovered.

-#### THE 1st SUFFICIENT FUNDAMENTAL MISTAKE IN SCIENCE
+#### THE 1st SUFFICIENT FUNDAMENTAL ERROR IN SCIENCE

-This mistake is called "sufficient" because even this mistake alone destroys the entire concept of science of understanding the Universe.
+This error is called "sufficient" because even this error alone destroys the entire concept of science of understanding the Universe.

-The mistake is based on the fact that science fails to even understand what is THE REAL REASON that a free-falling object during every second is moving the distance different in size.
+The error is based on the fact that science fails to even understand what is THE REAL REASON that a free-falling object during every second is moving the distance different in size.

 <p align="center">
   <img src="/assets/images/1.png"/><br>